2020

 More information is available here.

-A vision for the future of the European dairy industry available here.
+Presentation of the European Commission is available here.

 More information is available here.